conduktor/conduktor-docs/docs/guides/conduktor-concepts/logical-topics.md

 ---
-title: Topics
+title: Logical topics
 description: Learn Conduktor terminology
 ---
 ## Logical topics

-Logical topics are abstractions over real Kafka topics to provide additional functionalities not possible by default.
-Conduktor offers three types of logical topics:
+Conduktor logical topics are abstractions of real Kafka topics that provide additional functionality that's not available by default.
+We offer three types of logical topics:

-1. [Alias topics](#alias-topics) are topics that can be accessed with a name, but really points to another real topic behind the scenes.
-It can be useful in a few scenarios such a topic renaming or cross virtual cluster topic sharing.
+1. [Alias topics](#alias-topics) are topics that can be accessed with a name, but point to another real topic behind the scenes.
+They can be useful in a few scenarios such as topic renaming or cross-virtual cluster topic sharing.

 1. [Concentrated topics](#concentrated-topics) allow co-locating multiple topics in the same physical topic behind the scenes.
-It's very useful when you want to regroup many topics with low-volume but a large number of partitions.
+This is very useful when you want to regroup many topics with low-volume but a large number of partitions.

-1. [SQL topics](#sql-topics) are using SQL language to query & filter an existing topic, very useful to filter out the records that doesn't correspond to your business needs.
+1. [SQL topics](#sql-topics) are using SQL language to query and filter an existing topic.
+This is very useful when filtering out the records that don't correspond to your business needs.

 ## Alias topics